California’s Regulation to Limit Ozone Emissions from Indoor Air Cleaning Devices

 When and where can I buy a certified indoor air cleaner?

-You may contact CARB’s Indoor Air Quality Program at (916) 445-0753 or by sending an email to email@example.com.
-To keep up to date with air cleaners and indoor air quality, please subscribe to our email updates.
+To keep up to date with air cleaners and indoor air quality, subscribe for email updates.